30 December 2011

-1) If you don't have one already, create a space devoted for your writing.
+1) If you don't have one already, create a space devoted to your writing.

 Think long and hard about your daily life and obligations, and your personal best and most productive times of the day.
 Decide how many days a week you are willing to devote to your writing.
 Add an extra day to that.

 By scheduling in your writing time, you'll be more apt to stick to the schedule.
-Plus, when friends or family or work request/demand your time, you'll more easily be able to tell them the truth:
+Plus, when friends or family or work request/demand your time, you'll more easily tell them the truth:

 I have a pre-arranged appointment at that time.
 We'll have to come up with another time.

-Don't despair if you find that honoring yourself and your writing time difficult at first.
-With practice, however, you'll find yourself joyfully committed to your writing time.
-An added bonus is that when the muse finds you consistently showing up, creativity will more readily be available to you.
+Don't despair if you find honoring yourself and your writing time is difficult at first.
+With practice, you'll find yourself joyfully committed to your writing time.
+An added bonus is that when the muse finds you consistently showing up, creativity is more readily available to you.
 The habit itself creates miracles and mysteries.

-6) If you're going to write during family time, consider creating some sort of signal so your family members know you're working and honor your time by not interrupting.
+5) If you plan to write during family time, consider creating some sort of signal so family members know you're working and honor your uninterrupted time.
 Isabel Allende lights a candle and as long as the candle burns her family knows not to bother her.
-A dear friend hangs a sign indicating her "office hours" that day.
-So long as it's hanging on her writing studio door, her husband knows not to enter.
-The more seriously you take your writing time, the more seriously your family and friends will honor your writing time, too.
+Hang a sign with "office hours" for that day.
+As long as the sign hangs, no one enter.
+The more seriously you take your writing time, the more seriously your family and friends honor your writing time, too.

-To familiarize yourself with the Universal Story and the basic plot terms we use throughout December:
+To familiarize yourself with the basic plot terms we use throughout December:

-1) Read The Plot Whisperer: Secrets of Story Structure Any Writer Can Master (Now also as a Kindle edition)
+2) Read The Plot Whisperer: Secrets of Story Structure Any Writer Can Master

 Blockbuster Plots for Writers